Ben&Ben: 2019–present: Breakthrough and success

 Following the outbreak of the COVID-19 pandemic, the band members lived together and conceived their second album Pebble House, Vol. 1: Kuwaderno.
-The title was inspired by the house they resided in, and the album found the band experimenting with different narrative standpoints on the production.
+The title was inspired by the house in which they resided, and the album found the band experimenting with different narrative standpoints on the production.
 Conceptually, "kuwaderno" (lit. 'notebook') is an allusion to the music created from ideas chronicled in their "shared life under quarantine".
 Filipino musicians Chito Miranda, KZ Tandingan, Moira Dela Torre, Juan Karlos Labajo, and Zild appeared as guest performers.
 The completed album garnered critical praise upon its release in 2021, (Note: Attributed to multiple references:) with NME listing Pebble House, Vol. 1: Kuwaderno as one of the "25 best Asian albums" of the year.
 Rick Olivares of ABS-CBNnews.com found its introspective essence timely for the pandemic and regarded its sound as a bold reinvention of Ben&Ben's artistry, while a critic from the BusinessMirror lauded the album's experimental production, emotional weight and reflective songwriting.
 The album's release was followed by a livestreaming concert which was filmed at the Araneta Coliseum and broadcast on December 5, 2021, via the web-based platform KTX.ph.
 At the 2022 Awit Awards, the album and its singles received 21 nominations and earned multiple wins, including Album of the Year.
 Ben&Ben were named Best Band from Asia at the 2022 NME Awards, in addition to a Best Album by an Asian Artist nomination.

 Also in 2022, Ben&Ben headlined their first international tour which commenced in San Francisco, followed by a series of dates across North America.
 In early 2023, the band performed at several music festivals, including the Aurora Music Festival in Pampanga, three editions of 1MX Music Festival—London, Toronto, and Sydney—and the Clockenflap in Hong Kong.
 (Note: Attributed to multiple references:) Amidst their touring activities, the band were honored with the Best Choice Award at the 2023 Asia Artist Awards, alongside musicians such as Kang Daniel and NewJeans.
 Later that year, they debuted the songs "Autumn" and "Courage", and were featured on the soundtrack of the drama film Rewind, performing the single "Sa Susunod na Habang Buhay".
 On March 9, 2024, Ben&Ben opened for Ed Sheeran's +–=÷× Tour at the SMDC Festival Grounds in Parañaque, where Sheeran later invited Miguel and Paolo Guico on stage to perform "Maybe the Night" with him.
 A jukebox musical adaptation of the 2007 romance film One More Chance featured Ben&Ben's songs and premiered in April 2024 at the PETA Theater Center.
 In October 2024, Ben&Ben announced their third studio album, The Traveller Across Dimensions, set for release on November 29.

+In December 2025, Jam Villanueva announced that 2026 would be her last year being a member of the band.

+On September 9 2026, Ben&Ben announced the release of their upcoming album "Nine" through their socials.
+They released it on September 24, 2026 at 9am.